Ron-Ash/ClickHouseCourse/README.md

 ### Calculate storage utilization

-This code snippet show how to creates a view that will calculate the data used when (un)compressed by the tables defined (using regex):
+This code snippet show how to creates a view that will calculate the data used when (un)compressed by the tables defined (regex or explicit):

 ```sql
 CREATE VIEW memory_usage_per_tables AS (